nbroeking/Apollo/README.md

 5. UDev Rules and bluetooth script http://www.instructables.com/id/Turn-your-Raspberry-Pi-into-a-Portable-Bluetooth-A/step5/Setup-the-script-that-gets-executed-when-a-Bluetoo/

 ##Intro
-This is project Athena.
+This is project Apollo.
 A wireless bluetooth speaker that processes audio and gives great visualization.
 Right now I am currently done with Phase 2.
 The speaker system is compromized of several sections that I will go into depth on how they work.

-##Bluetooth

-I turned the raspberry pi into a bluetooth server.
-To do this I first installed pulse audio.
-Pulse audio is the default audio daemon for ubuntu so it seemed like the best tool for the job.
-Then I had to create an upstart script to get pulse to run at startup.
-This is not an easy task because pulse audio is not designed to run as a system wide daemon ( more on this later).
-Once the upstart script was in place to run pulse audio in system mode I then needed to install the bluetooth daemon.
-Once both pieces were installed I needed to figure out how to get them to talk, ( this was the problem I mentioned before).
-Pulse Audio uses udev to talk to Bluetoothd.
-This however was not enough because udev rejects pulse audio in system mode.
-To fix this I needed to go into udev settings and force it to allow system pulse manually.
-This can be done by changing the rules.
-Once this was done I then needed to make bluetooth discoverable.
-I created a upstart script that then puts athena into discoverable mode and then runs the bluetooth tools to handle connections.
-After this I had a working Bluetooth server.
+##System Daemons
+There are three system daemons that are critical for getting the system running.

+###Pulse Audio
+Pulse audio provides the framework to allow the raspberry pi to play audio.
+Pulse audio needs to be run at startup in daemon mode as well as in system mode to allow every user access to it.
+For a bluetooth server there isnt such a thing as users though so you need to set up the bluetooth server.
+(More on this next).
+To get pulseaudio working you need to move the file in upstart/pulse-audio to /etc/init/.
+THis starts and configures the pulseaudio daemon.

+###Bluetooth
+The other part to the bluetooth audio daemon is the actual bluetooth server.
+Ubuntu uses bluez or bluetoothd as the main daemon.
+Installing this will start up the bluetooth daemon but we need to configure it after everything starts.
+To do this copy the init.d/bluetooth-agent file to /etc/init.d/ and the raspberry pi will then work as a bluetooth server.
+Don't forget to run sudo update-rc.d bluetooth-agent defaults and sudo update-rc.d bluetooth-agent enable.
+Note if you insalled with the deb package these should be set for you.

+###DBus
+Dbus is started by ubuntu by default so not technically one of the three subsystems.
+However we need to modify pulse and bluetooth permissions in order to allow everything to work together.
+To do this copy the files in dbus/ to /etc/dbus-1/system.d Like above the deb package should do this for you.

+###Lightsd
+TODO

 ##Audio Processing